-This guide explains how lenders decide who to offer credit cards to, and how to find out what credit cards you’re more likely to get before you apply.
+This guide explains how lenders decide who to offer credit cards to and how to find out what credit cards you’re more likely to get before you apply.

-However, there are some credit cards you’re more likely to get, even if you have a low credit score.
-With the MoneySuperMarket Eligibility Checker, you can see which cards you’re more likely to be eligible for before you apply – reducing the risk of being declined and damaging your credit score.
-The service makes it easy to compare cards by showing you the “guaranteed rate” you’ll pay if your application is accepted.
+There are some credit cards you’re more likely to get even if you have a low credit score.
+And with our eligibility checker you can see which cards you’re more likely to be accepted for before you apply.
+This is good because it reduces the risk you’ll be declined, which could harm your credit score.

-If you’re under 18, you’re highly unlikely to be accepted for a credit card of any kind – even a guaranteed acceptance credit card.
+If you’re under 18 you’re highly unlikely to be accepted for a credit card of any kind – even a guaranteed acceptance credit card.

 It’s not a guarantee you’ll be accepted, but it does indicate you have a high chance of success based on the information you’ve provided.

-*According to data collected by MoneySuperMarket, accurate as of August 2020
+*According to data collected by MoneySuperMarket, accurate as of June 2021

-Once you’ve found the card you want, just click through to the provider to finalise your application.
+Once you’ve found the card you want just click through to the provider to finalise your application.
 If it’s accepted, your provider will send you the card through the post as well as letting you know your credit limit and interest rate – remember the advertised rate may not be the one you get, as it only has to be offered to 51% of successful applicants.

 Once you have your card, you just need to activate it and it will be ready to use.